Skip to main content

 We plant Nebraska for healthy people, vibrant communities and a resilient environment.

-We do this through tree planting, garden making, community building, and education.
+We do this through tree planting, garden making, community building, and environmental education and outreach.

-When I consider what I could be proud of, nothing makes me feel better than the plants I’ve helped get planted.
-The trees that Bob helped me plant for my neighborhood association through a grant program.
+When I consider what I could be proud of, nothing makes me feel better than the trees that Bob helped me plant for my neighborhood association through a grant program.
 They were tiny, hopeful little things that are now becoming real trees that provide shade, shelter for wildlife and a healthier environment.
-Long after we’re gone, those trees will be there.
-How cool is that?

 • Trees Planted